Khao Sok National Park Lower Southern Gulf, Thailand Travel Guide

 Exercise caution on Thai roads.
 Drive defensively and be aware of different vehicles, especially motorbikes.

-The main transport on Cheow Lan Lake.
+The the main way to get around on Cheow Lan Lake.
 Used for lake tours, transfers to floating bungalows, and accessing viewpoints or caves.

 Charter privately (more expensive but flexible) or take part in as a component of a group tour (more economical).